 4. RESIDUE.
-The rest, residue, and remainded er of my estate, and anything else, I give: a) to who survive me, and with persons just named who survive me taking the share of f non-survivors, then if anything remains b) to and if any of those just now named do not survive me their part g oes to their lineal descendants per stirpes.
+The rest, residue, and remainder of my estate, and anything else, I give: a) to \\\\\\\ who survive me, and with persons just named who survive me taking the share of non-survivors, then if anything remains b) to \\\\\\\ and if any of those just now named do not survive me their part goes to their lineal descendants per stirpes.

 5. ADMINISTRATION.
-I name, nominate, a and appoint as Personal Representative including for me, r ny Will, and my estate.
+I name, nominate, and appoint

+as Personal Representative including for me, my Will, and my estate.
-6. MISCELLANEOUS.
-The following applies to this Will and generally.

 In this Will no part left unfilled is a mistake including spaces in the residue clause.